stevearc/pypicloud/doc/topics/storage.rst

 ``storage.region``
 ~~~~~~~~~~~~~~~~~~
-**Argument:** string, optional
+**Argument:** string, semi-optional

+This is required if your bucket is in a new region, such as ``eu-central-1``.
-If the S3 bucket does not exist, it will be created in this region (defaults to
+If your bucket does not yet exist, it will be created in this region on
-classic US region)
+startup.
+If blank, the classic US region will be used.

 ``storage.prefix``
 ~~~~~~~~~~~~~~~~~~